Skip to the content

 Spotted-Necked Otter

-This otter received its name due to the motled spots of white fur on its neck against its water-repellent chocolate brown to reddish fur.
+This otter received its name due to the mottled spots of white fur on its neck against its water-repellent chocolate brown to reddish fur.
 Its paws are webbed, they are equipped with claws and have small teeth.
 Their tails are flattened and tapered at the tip.

 Habitat/Range: